 As the Borders is a region famed for its textiles, a major attraction for many is to browse and buy beautiful tweeds and tartans and the highest quality knitwear direct from the local mills and shops.

 The region’s picturesque rural setting and unspoilt coastline means that local chefs don’t have to look far for sourcing tantalisingly fresh fruit and vegetables from nearby farms, succulent meats from locally-reared livestock and freshly-caught seafood.
-There’s an abundance of tasty food and drink in the Scottish Borders – take one of the area’s foodie trails and get stuck in!
+There’s an abundance of tasty food and drink in the Scottish Borders – get stuck in!

-For further information on things to see and do, where to stay go to VisitScotland.
+For further information on things to see and do, where to stay go to VisitScotland or Scotland Starts Here.
 For further details on riding in the Scottish Borders visit Ride Scottish Borders, and for walking and cycling routes go to Walk Scottish Borders and Cycle Scottish Borders.